zxc916684603/ecs/intl.en-US/SDK Reference/Use API to run ECS/Use APIs to manage preemptible instances.md

 # Use APIs to manage preemptible instances {#concept_cqh_xtk_kfb .concept}

-This document describes how to use Alibaba Cloud ECS SDKs to quickly create and manage preemptible instances.
+This topic describes how to use Alibaba Cloud ECS SDKs to quickly create and manage preemptible instances.

 ## Preparation {#section_esp_ytk_kfb .section}